magento/devdocs/src/guides/v2.3/config-guide/saas/environment.md

 ## Create SaaS Environment ID

 To create a SaaS Environment ID, request the Magento API key from the Magento license holder for your store.
-When you have this API key, you can then create the SaaS Environment ID for your store.

 1. In the Magento Admin, choose **Stores** > Settings > **Configuration** > **Services** > **Magento Services**.